Back

 \({\text{y}}=\dfrac{7}{2}-{\color{Red} 3}{\text{x}}\)

-Then we can rewrite the equation so that it is in slope-intercept form:
+Then you can rewrite the equation so that it is in slope-intercept form:

 \({\text{y}}=-3{\text{x}}+\dfrac{7}{2}\)